scalagwt/google-web-toolkit-svnmirror/eclipse/README.txt

 4) Now you should be able to run the 'Hello' project from the Run dialog!

+== Launching 'Showcase' ==

+1) Import the 'Showcase' project if you haven't already.

+  File->Import->General->Existing Projects into Workspace->Next
+  Browse to the 'trunk/eclipse' folder and select it Deselect All
+  Select 'Showcase'

+2) Non-windows users: Replace the windows project dependency.

+  Right-click on the Showcase project and select 'Properties'.
+  Select 'Java Build Path', the 'Libraries'.
+  Click on GWT_ROOT/build/staging/gwt-windows-0.0.0/gwt-servlet.jar and
+    'Edit'.
+Change gwt-windows-0.0.0 to "gwt-linux-0.0.0" or "gwt-mac-0.0.0".

+3) Non-windows users: Replace the gwt-dev-windows project dependency and paths.

+  Run->Open Run Dialog...->Java Application->Showcase
+  Select the 'Classpath' tab
+  Remove gwt-dev-windows paths
+  Select 'User Entries'
+  Advanced->Add Folder-> Add gwt-dev-<platform>/core/super
+  Select the (default classpath) item and use the 'Down' button
+    to make it the last item in the list.
+  You could also just edit Showcase.launch and search/replace "windows" with
+    "linux" or "mac".

+4) Repeat step 2 for the 'Showcase compile' project.

+5) Now you should be able to run the 'Showcase' project from the Run dialog!

 == Creating a Launch config for a new project ==